 You will work towards developing your skills in the four key areas of listening, speaking, reading and writing throughout the GCSE course.
-There are four topic areas, which are lifestyle, leisure, home and environment and work and education.
-Each of the key skills is worth 25% of your final grade and will be assessed as part of your overall GCSE grade, with each skill being assessed through examinations at the end of the course.
+Each of these components is worth 25% of your final grade, and is assessed by an examination during the summer of Year 11.